datanucleus/datanucleus-core/README.md

 #### persist
 Calls ExecutionContext.persistObject which calls EC.persistObjectWork.
-Creates an ObjectProvider (StateManagerImpl - OP).
+Creates a StateManager (StateManagerImpl - SM).
 Adds the object to EC.dirtyOPs.
 Calls OP.makePersistent.
 Uses PersistFieldManager to process all reachable objects.

 #### remove
 Calls ExecutionContext.deleteObject, which calls ExecutionContext.deleteObjectWork.
-Creates an ObjectProvider as required.
+Creates a StateManager as required.
 Adds the object to EC.dirtyOPs.
-Calls OP.deletePersistent.
+Calls SM.deletePersistent.
 Uses DeleteFieldManager to process all reachable objects.

 #### update field
-Calls OP.setXXXField which calls OP.updateField and, in turn, EC.makeDirty.
+Calls SM.setXXXField which calls SM.updateField and, in turn, EC.makeDirty.
 The update is then queued internally until EC.flushInternal is triggered.